xitop/edzed/docs/filters.rst

   .. classmethod:: add(key1=value1, key2=value2, ...)

-    Add data items, existing values for the same key will be overwritten.
+    Add data items.
+Existing values for the same key will be overwritten.

+  .. classmethod:: add_output(key, source)

+    Add one data item with the key *key* and *source* block's current value.
+    Existing value for the same key will be overwritten.
+    The *source* argument may be a block object or block name.

   .. classmethod:: copy(srckey, dstkey)